jyoung4242/articles/pathfinding/pathfindingpart2.md

 Why am I using floating point values here?
 There's a reason, if I simply use integers, then the distances wouldn't have enough resolution in digits, creating a little more unoptimized iterations, as the number of cells with equal f Costs would increase, here the fCosts are more absolute, and we will reduce the iterations.
-Simply put, if all the fCosts between 5.02 - 5.98 all are reprsenented as
-5 as an integer, it muddies up how the algorithm moves through and prioritizes the 'next' cell to visit.
+Simply put, if all the fCosts between 5.02 - 5.98 all are represented as 5 as an integer, it muddies up how the algorithm moves through and prioritizes the 'next' cell to visit.
 With floating points, this is explicit.
 Being a grid, all the distances are simple hypotenuses using Pythagoras theorum.

 Before we jump into the overall repetitive loop we will add the startnode into our list of opennodes.